The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR

 \subsection{NuSTAR Non-thermal Upper Limits}

-Using the approach detailed in section \ref{sec:jetlims}, the upper limits on any non-thermal emission present in the EFR were calculated and compared to the required heating power obtained from the thermal energy of the plasma.
+Using the approach detailed in Section \ref{upperlimits}, the upper limits on any non-thermal emission present in the EFR were calculated and compared to the required heating power obtained from the thermal energy of the plasma.
 This calculation was done for the peak time in the Hinode/XRT lightcurve, corresponding to NuSTAR orbit 2 P12 and 13.
-The central region of the EFR is $\sim$ $35''$ square and therefore, following the same approach as for the jet, has a volume of 1.65 $\times$ $10^{28}$ cm$^{3}$.
-Using equation \ref{eq:energy} and the fit values from the spectrum in Figure \ref{fig:efrspec}, its thermal energy is 3.37 $\times$ $10^{27}$ erg, with a heating power of 1.37 $\times$ $10^{25}$ erg s$^{-1}$ over the observation time.
+The central region of the EFR is $\sim$ $35''$ square (see Figure \ref{fig:efrcontours}) and, using $V\sim A^{3/2}$, has a volume of 1.65 $\times$ $10^{28}$ cm$^{3}$.
+Using equation \ref{eq:energy} and the NuSTAR spectral fit values (see Figure \ref{fig:efrspec}), we find a thermal energy of 3.37 $\times$ $10^{27}$ erg, and hence, by dividing by the NuSTAR observation time (246~s), a heating power of 1.37 $\times$ $10^{25}$ erg s$^{-1}$.

-It was found that none of the upper limits on the non-thermal power were consistent with the required heating power.
-The area used here may have been an over-estimate, and making this value smaller would in turn lower the heating requirement.
-However, even reducing the area by 50\% results in a required heating power that is reduced by less than a factor of 2, and this power is an order of magnitude larger than the upper limits on the non-thermal heating power.
-Therefore, it can be concluded that, in the case of the EFR, any non-thermal component that is present is not responsible for the observed heating.
+We find that all of the upper limits on the non-thermal power were smaller than the heating requirement.
+The area used here may have been an over-estimate, and making this smaller would lower the heating requirement, but only by a small factor -- this would still be an order of magnitude larger than the upper limits on the non-thermal power.
+Therefore, it can be concluded that, in the case of the EFR, if any non-thermal component is present, it is not responsible for the observed heating.